top of page

 With relaxation topping the agenda, other than getting off the ship at the ports of call, we attempted nothing else.

-Let's face it, away from the all-day lounging and the recurring dining, the stops on an itinerary are the other reasons you cruise.
+Let's face it, away from the all-day lounging and the recurring dining, the stops on a cruises' itinerary are the other reasons you cruise.
 The chance to visit a plethora of new places.
 This Nieuw Statendam itinerary, the opportunity to speed date the regularly heard of Dutch Caribbean Isles of Aruba and Curaçao.

 A marriage of all things Dutch.